Motorhome Insurance vs. Regular Auto Insurance

 Class C motorhomes are built on a truck or van chassis with a distinctive cab-over sleeping area.
 They offer a balance of living space and drivability, and their premiums fall right in the middle.

-According to Progressive's most recent data, the nationwide average motorhome insurance premium is approximately $1,052 per year, with most drivers falling somewhere between $500 and $1,500 annually.
-Full-time RVers typically pay toward the higher end — premium increases of up to 22% year-over-year have been reported for full-timers, driven by higher mileage, broader coverage needs, and rising repair costs industrywide.
+According to Progressive's data, the nationwide average motorhome insurance premium is approximately $1,052 per year, with most drivers falling somewhere between $500 and $1,500 annually.
+However, given industry-wide rate increases continuing through 2025 and 2026, current averages are trending toward the upper end of that range.
+Full-time RVers typically pay toward the higher end — premium increases of approximately 22% year over year have been reported for full-timers, driven by higher mileage, broader coverage needs, and rising repair costs industrywide.

 What Affects Your Motorhome Insurance Rate?